CDCgov/ixa/docs/book/src/appendix_rust/rust-resources.md

 3. [Chapter 10, Section 2: Traits](https://rust-book.cs.brown.edu/ch10-02-traits.html): _If you read_
 _only one section, let this be it._ Traits are the cornerstone of Ixa's modular nature.
 They are used in at least two ways throughout the Ixa codebase.
-First, the methods that make up higher-level abstractions -- like `Property` or `Event` -- are organized into a trait, giving them shared features so that calling code can use these features without knowing the exact underlying type.
+First, the methods that make up higher-level abstractions -- like `Property` or `Event` -- are organized into traits, giving them shared features so that calling code can use these methods without knowing the exact underlying type.
 For instance, your model might define a trait to specify interventions that impact the probability of transmission -- like facemasks or hazmat suits.
 Regardless of the exact nature of the intervention, your model wants to call some methods on the transmisison modifier, like returning its efficacy.
 If these